kcrary/istari/docs/terms.md

 #### Opacity

-Constants have one of four levels of opacity: soft, firm, hard, or
+Constants have one of five levels of opacity: soft, firm, soft-strict, hard, or opaque:

-opaque:
+                      OPAQUE
+                        |
+                       HARD
+                     /      \
+                FIRM          SOFT_STRICT
+                     \      /
+                       SOFT

 - Hard: the default opacity for a constant with a definition.
 The constant can be unfolded, and a few tactics (notably `intro` and